HPAI-BSC/chromoplexy_analysis/README.md

 - New structure to the code (done)
 - Add the weight to the vertex (done)
 - Make the classification part
-- Find a chronotripsis criteria. + Make some histograms of the weights of the vertex depending on the max_distance given.
 - New code for subgraph feature extraction:
     For every patient:
         1. Gets the patient graph and plots it.